Esri/developer-support/web-js/change-osm-servers/README.md

 [Live Sample](http://nhaney90.github.io/change-osm-servers/index.html)

 ##Usage notes
-While Open Street Map basemaps are free and publically available some do have specific attribution and use requires.
+While Open Street Map basemaps are free and publically available some do have specific attribution and use requirements.
 Please research the requirement for each basemap before including it in your project.
 This application uses so many basemaps that the server information was cluttering the code.
 I moved this information to a seperate JSON file which I query and then use to populate the different basemap options.

 ##How it works:
 The following snippets highlight the important portions of the code.

 Make a get request to retrieve the server information.
-Use the first basemap in the file as the default basemap in the application.
+Use the first basemap in the response as the default basemap in the application.
 ```javascript
 $.get("https://nhaney90.github.io/change-osm-servers/OSMSERVER.json").done(function(data) {
 	osmData = data.servers;